Totilarson/CorePy/README.md

 resutling PCA for unsupervised chamoefacies classification, e) plots PCA and cluster results on a biplot, and f) outputs a new dataset with cluster identifications on one column.

+Initial Folder structure:
+1) Set up a Folder called "CorePy" and map coredata_dir (settings) to it.
+For example:'C:/Users/' + user + '/Box/CorePy/Coredata/CoreXRF'
+2) set up /Coredata/CoreXRF/ and place the file "Core-01" in that directory